M11 link road protest: Background

-The protest campaign in East London
+The protest campaign

-By the 1980s, planning blight had affected the area and many of the houses had become home to a community of artists and squatters.
+By the 1980s, planning blight had affected the area, and artists and squatters had moved into many of the houses.
 Eventually, contractors were appointed to carry out the work and a compulsory purchase of property along the proposed route was undertaken.
-In March 1993, in preparation for the construction of the road, the Earl of Caithness, then the Minister of State for Transport, estimated that there would be 263 properties scheduled for demolition, displacing 550 people, of which he estimated 172 were seeking rehousing.
+In March 1993, in preparation for the construction of the road, the Earl of Caithness, then the Minister of State for Transport, estimated that there would be 263 properties scheduled for demolition, displacing 550 people, of whom he estimated 172 were seeking rehousing.
 Several original residents, who had in some cases lived in their homes all their lives, refused to sell or move out of their properties.

 Protesters from the local area against the link road scheme were joined by large numbers of anti-road campaigners from around the UK and beyond, attracted by the availability of free housing along the route.
 These experienced protesters, who had participated in earlier events such as the Anti-Nazi League riots in Welling, gave impetus to the campaign.
 The new arrivals used the skills they had developed during prior protests to construct "defences", blocking the original entrances to the houses and creating new routes directly between them.

 Sophisticated techniques were used to delay the construction of the road.
 Sit-ins and site invasions were combined with sabotage to stop construction work temporarily.
 This led to large numbers of police and constant security patrols being employed to protect the construction sites, at great expense.
 By December 1994, the total cost of construction had been estimated at £6 million and rising by £500,000 every month.

-The protesters were successful in publicising the campaign, with most UK newspapers and TV news programmes covering the protests on a regular basis.
+The protesters were successful in publicising the campaign, with most UK newspapers and TV news programmes often covering the protests.
 Desktop publishing, then in its infancy, was used to produce publicity materials for the campaign and send out faxes to the media.
 When the government began evicting residents along the route and demolishing the empty houses, the protesters set up so-called "autonomous republics" such as "Wanstonia" in some groups of the houses.
 Extreme methods were used to force the engineers to halt demolition, including tunnels with protesters secured within by concrete.